pjpaulpj/jonbra.github.io/index.md

     excerpt: "**PAGE UNDER DEVELOPMENT.**

-My current research project is about understanding the significance of non-coding RNAs in the evolution of multicellular animals."
+My current research project is about understanding the significance of non-coding RNAs in the evolution of multicellular animals.

+Check out our latest work on [micro RNAs in the unicellular ancestors of animals](http://biorxiv.org/content/early/2016/10/01/076190)"
     url: "/research/"
     btn_label: "Read More"
   - title: "Recent posts"